 - The most obvious disadvantage in timing is that preparing plasmids is extra work, which wastes valuable bench time (see the infographic).

 - Transfecting a plasmid creates a waiting time before the CRISPR genome editing can begin.
-As shown in Figure 1A, when a plasmid is transfected into a cell, the plasmid must first be transported into the nucleus for RNA transcription of both gRNA and Cas-encoding mRNA.
-The resulting mRNA must be exported from the nucleus for translation of the Cas protein.
-The Cas protein binds the gRNA and the complex is transported into the nucleus for access to the genome, where editing occurs.
-All of these steps take time.
-The process may require around 24 hours.
+As shown in Figure 1A, this is a complex, multi-step process that may require around 24 hours.
 The uncertainty of when the enzyme is expressed may be problematic for experiments that require other manipulations such as timed drug delivery or delivery of a donor template for homology-directed recombination (HDR).

 Figure 1.
 Comparison of events after introducing CRISPR plasmid vs. ribonucleoprotein (RNP) into cells.
 (A) When cells are transfected with a CRISPR plasmid, the plasmid is transported into the nucleus where transcription takes place.
 Next, mRNA for the Cas enzyme is exported from the nucleus where it is translated into protein.
 The nascent protein is then folded.
 Meanwhile, the gRNA is also transcribed from the plasmid(s) and exported from the nucleus.
 The Cas enzyme and the gRNA bind to form a ribonucleoprotein (RNP) and are transported back into the nucleus where genome editing occurs.
 (B) When pre-formed RNP is introduced by nucleofection into cells, the enzyme rapidly starts cutting targeted genomic DNA.